WanderWise Wandering Tech Guide

 For more information on beacons, check out:

-Bluetooth Trackers & Dementia Wandering: What Caregivers Should Know
+Bluetooth Trackers and Dementia Wandering: What Caregivers Should Know

 5 Things Caregivers Should Know About Using AirTags for Dementia Wandering